 Entrepreneur-in-residence (EiR) programs are growing in popularity in the Australian economy, including the higher education system.
-Femeconomy Director Alanna Bastin-Byrne has been invited by Dr Julienne Senyard and Associate Professor Naomi Birdthistle from the Griffith University Department of Business Strategy and Innovation to be one of three entrepreneurs-in-residence, alongside Jock Fairweather and Scott Miller, who will share their hands-on knowledge with Griffith students.
+Femeconomy Director Alanna Bastin-Byrne has been invited by Dr Julienne Senyard and Associate Professor Naomi Birdthistle from the Griffith University Department of Business Strategy and Innovation to be one of three entrepreneurs-in-residence, alongside Jock Fairweather and Scott Millar, who will share their hands-on knowledge with Griffith students.

 Griffith alumnus, Alanna Bastin-Byrne Co-Founded Femeconomy, a national membership organisation that educates how purchasing decisions can create gender equality.
 With over 18 years’ experience in marketing, communications and community development leadership in the UK and Australia, Alanna has been involved with a number of community-based activities to extend the Femeconomy ethos, including a TEDx Talk, mentorships and guest speaking,